Bad libraries build collections, good libraries build services, great libraries build communities.

 --R. David Lankes

-The 2014 to 2019 Strategic Plan (PDF) serves as a blueprint for the library in its effort to continually provide meaningful, quality library services to the citizens of Marshall and Harrison County.
+The 2021-2025 Strategic Plan serves as a blueprint for the library in its effort to continually provide meaningful and quality programs, resources, and services to the citizens of Marshall and Harrison County.

 eBooks & Audio books

 - Northeast Texas Digital Consortium gives library users access to fiction and nonfiction titles in eBook and audio book format via the Libby app.